linkorb/transmogrifierextension/README.md

 Transmogrifier is a tool to help setup your database fixtures before running your tests.

-This is repository contains a Behat Extension for Transmogrifier.
+This is repository contains the Transmogrifier Extension for Behat.

 This allows you to use Transmogrifier directly from your Behat `.feature` files!